ItsTania/not-legal-advice/README.md

    ```bash
    $ cp .env.example .env
    ```

-3. Add your [API key](https://beta.openai.com/account/api-keys) and [Pinecone Key and Environment](https://app.pinecone.io/) to the newly created `.env` file
+3. Add your [API key](https://beta.openai.com/account/api-keys) and [Pinecone Key and Environment](https://app.pinecone.io/) to the newly created `.env` file (TODO: add our pinecone API key to access

+4. (Optional - to make intuative) download and embed relevant documents to start your vector database

-4. Run the app
+5. Run the app

    ```bash
    $ streamlit run app.py